Lindsey and UMass Lowell host Maine - WTOP News

 BOTTOM LINE: UMass Lowell visits Maine after Abbey Lindsey scored 20 points in UMass Lowell’s 64-43 loss to the Bryant Bulldogs.

+Maine is shooting 42.2% from the field this season, 1.3 percentage points higher than the 40.9% UMass Lowell allows to opponents.
+UMass Lowell’s 36.2% shooting percentage from the field this season is 7.4 percentage points lower than Maine has allowed to its opponents (43.6%).

+The Black Bears and River Hawks meet Thursday for the first time in conference play this season.

-TOP PERFORMERS: Caroline Bornemann is averaging 12.3 points and 8.1 rebounds for the Black Bears.
-Olivia Rockwood is averaging 2.8 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Caroline Bornemann is shooting 43.3% and averaging 12.3 points for the Black Bears.
+Asta Blauenfeldt is averaging 11.5 points over the last 10 games.

-Maddie Rice is averaging 6.4 points and 6.4 rebounds for the River Hawks.
+Sydney Watkins is averaging 8.2 points and 3.1 steals for the River Hawks.
 Lindsey is averaging 10.5 points over the last 10 games.

 LAST 10 GAMES: Black Bears: 6-4, averaging 64.5 points, 27.9 rebounds, 17.6 assists, 6.1 steals and 1.7 blocks per game while shooting 44.2% from the field.
 Their opponents have averaged 57.1 points per game.